 The Life and Times of Jesus of Nazareth

 Zealot is that rare pop culture phenomenon—a serious book on a serious topic that has been embraced by a wide readership.
 As Publishers Weekly says, Zealot is “compulsively readable and written at a popular level . . . highly recommended.”
 On a speaking tour to promote the book, Aslan addressed standing-room only audiences.
 The Daily Beast, reviewing an appearance, writes, “The crowd in Powell’s was rapt—when it wasn’t doubled over in laughter.
 The scholar did a pretty remarkable job of explaining his viewpoint on history in a lucid, funny, self-deprecating, and engaging way.”
-Zealot has also been optioned for film by Lionsgate, to be produced by David Heyman (the Harry Potter films, Gravity).
+Zealot has also been optioned for film, to be produced by David Heyman (the Harry Potter films, Gravity).

 In addition to speaking on the history of the man we know as Jesus, Reza Aslan speaks for a young generation of Muslims—socially conscious, politically active, and technologically savvy—who fight for democratic reform.
 Whether he’s talking about the legacy of the Arab Spring or Islamophobia, audiences listen.
 He attained hero status for calmly, and brilliantly, answering questions during interviews for CNN and Fox that both quickly went viral.

 “A bold, powerfully argued revisioning of the most consequential life ever lived.”— Lawrence Wright, Pulitzer Prize–winning author of Going Clear: Scientology, Hollywood, and the Prison of Belief